Azure-Samples/Iot-Telemetry-Simulator/README.md

 ## Quick start

-The quickest way to generate telemetry is using docker with the following command:
+The quickest way to generate telemetry is using Docker with the following command:

 ```bash
 docker run -it -e "IotHubConnectionString=HostName=your-iothub-name.azure-devices.net;SharedAccessKeyName=device;SharedAccessKey=your-iothub-key" iottelemetrysimulator/azureiot-telemetrysimulator
 ```

 **The simulator expects the devices to already exist in Azure IoT Hub**.
-If you need help creating simulation devices in an Azure IoT Hub use the included project IotSimulatorDeviceProvisioning or the docker image:
+If you need help creating simulation devices in an Azure IoT Hub use the included project IotSimulatorDeviceProvisioning or the Docker image:

 ```bash
 docker run -it -e "IotHubConnectionString=HostName=your-iothub-name.azure-devices.net;SharedAccessKeyName=registryReadWrite;SharedAccessKey=your-iothub-key" -e DeviceCount=1000 iottelemetrysimulator/azureiot-simulatordeviceprovisioning